Diverging quantum speed limits: a herald of classicality: Mixed states and non-unitary evolution

 To analyze the role of $\beta_B$ and $\beta_S$, we plot in Fig.~\ref{fig:fig_qbm} the QSL time $\tau\! =\!
 V_{\rm cov}^{-1}$.
 In Fig.~\ref{fig:fig_qbm}(a), $\tau$ is plotted for fixed bath temperature $\beta_B$ as a function of $\beta_S$ and for no squeezing, while in (b) the same is shown for the case of squeezing along $q$-quadrature, or squeezing along $p$-quadrature (dashed and dotted lines, respectively).
 As expected, we observe that the QSL time remains nonzero in all cases.
 Furthermore, $\tau$ reaches a bath-independent value at high temperature ($\beta_S\!\rightarrow\!
 0$), while it decays to a bath-dependent regime at low temperatures.
 In Fig.~\ref{fig:fig_qbm}(c) and (d) the QSL time is plotted as a function of the inverse \textit{bath} temperature, for fixed values of $\beta_B$, and the same squeezing regimes as before.
 The resulting behavior is notably different, since $\tau$ vanishes at high bath temperature for all cases.
 The shape of these curves can be understood by analyzing the expression of the speed in the case with no squeezing $r\!=\!0$ (which leads to $V^2_{\rm U}\!=\!0$).
 There, we obtain

 where $x(\beta_s,\beta_B)\!=\!\beta_B^{-1} \tanh\left(\beta_S \omega/2\right)$.
-For fixed $\beta_B$, the speed remains bounded for all $\beta_S$, and reaches a value of $\gamma^2/4$ at large temperatures $\beta_S\ll 1$.
+For fixed $\beta_B$, the speed remains bounded for all $\beta_S$, and reaches a \addition{bath-independent} value of $\gamma^2/4$ at large temperatures $\beta_S\ll 1$.
 This illustrates the behavior discussed above, where the system's effective temperature, related to the mixed nature of the state, cannot increase the speed arbitrarily and thus will not lead to vanishing QSL times.
-The role of the \textit{bath} temperature is markedly different since, for fixed $\beta_S$, we get that $V^2_{\rm QBM}$ grows unboundedly as $T_B^2$.
-However, a generator of motion has to have a finite $T_B$, and thus we cannot have a vanishing QSL time in this case either.
+The role of the \textit{bath} temperature is markedly different since, for fixed $\beta_S$, we get that $V^2_{\rm QBM}$ grows unboundedly as $T_B^2$. \addition{Note, however, that $T_B$ is a property of the generator of the non-unitary evolution, and throughout this work we have focused on vanishing QSL times for \textit{bounded} generators}.